 What makes you human is what makes you powerful.
 You can:

-- Individualism - it is you that a business invests in, and the way in which you do things uniquely is a good thing.
-All machines programmed to do a task will do it the same, and so your personality applied to an assignment is a good thing
+- Uniqueness - it is you that a business invests in, and the way in which you do things uniquely is a good thing.
+All machines programmed to do a task will do it the same, and so your personality applied to an assignment is a good thing.

 From the perspective of an L&D team, it’s vital to nurture the skills we have mentioned while redesigning positions to give more credit to the power of being human.